reddxae/unrestrict/README_en.md

 * Transmission: TCP (RAW).
 * Security: Reality.
 * uTLS: chrome.
-* Dest (Target): specify a site accessible from Russia.
-For example, `whatsapp.com:443`.
+* Dest (Target): specify a site accessible from Russia with its port.
+For example, `www.whatsapp.com:443`.
-* SNI, similarly to the previous item, will look like this: `whatsapp.com,www.whatsapp.com`
+* SNI, similarly to the previous item, should look like this: `www.whatsapp.com` (without specifying a port).
 * Click the **Get new cert** button.
 * Expand the Sniffing section and enable the toggle switch.
 Check HTTP, TLS, QUIC, and FAKEDNS.

 Click the **Create** button.
 Done!
 We have launched the VLESS/TCP protocol.
 In the Inbounds list, click the plus icon in the just-created protocol area.
 You have expanded the user menu.
 To copy the profile link, click the QR code icon, then click on it again.
-The link saved to the clipboard can be imported into any supported subscription manager, whether NekoRay (NekoBox)/v2rayN(G)/Hiddify.
+The link saved to the clipboard can be imported into any supported subscription manager, whether NekoRay (NekoBox)/v2rayN(G)/Hiddify/etc.
 To create a new profile (e.g., for a separate device or user), in the Inbound menu, click Add client and assign it a name in the Email section.

 Add an Inbound for the Trojan protocol: it is created almost identically to the example above.
 The differences are only in these points: